anuanu0-0/node.js-weather-website/README.md

 ## Node Weather App

-Description
+### Description
-Created a simple weather website using Node.js, Express, and various npm modules for submitting an API request to Mapbox and WeatherStack to retrieve location information and the current weather, respectively.
+A simple weather application using Node.js, Express, and various npm modules for submitting an API request to Mapbox and WeatherStack to retrieve location information and the current weather, respectively.

 ## Run
 <pre>npm install</pre>